Built by someone who needed it first.

 Honesty over hype

-No VC pressure to 10x your bill.
-No artificial scarcity.
-No enterprise sales theater.
+Bootstrapped software, no VC pressure to 10x your bill.
+No enterprise sales team.
 Just software that works, priced fairly.

 Questions?
 Feedback?
 Just want to talk shop?